junxit/us-congress-bills-116/metadata.md

 - 2019-04-29 — Mr. Van Drew moved to suspend the rules and pass the bill.
 - 2019-04-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 18 (Roll no. 168). (text: CR H3290)
 - 2019-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 18 (Roll no. 168).(text: CR H3290)
+- 2019-04-30 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.